 Officially, Charlot practices organic and biodynamic viticulture.
-But leaving it at that would be a serious understatement!
+However, leaving it at that would be a serious understatement!
 His knowledge of the plant world, and the interwoven relationship between grape vine and the various plants that surround them goes beyond just about any “Natural” viticulturist.
 To Vincent, when there is a healthy and balanced environment in the vineyards, maladies can be handled naturally and homeopathically.
 In fact, he grows and prepares most of his own Biodynamic preps, including some that he has experimented with and developed uniquely at his property.
 Interestingly, Charlot does not believe in plowing, but rather feels that the proper cover crop can provide more than ample aeration to the soil as well as competition for the surface roots.
 This in turn helps send the vine roots down deep into the underlying bedrock (“where the real terroir lives!”).

 In the cellars, the grapes are pressed and fermented in used oak barrels with indigenous yeasts.
 Bottling occurs without fining and filtration, and malolactic fermentation is inhibited to provide additional freshness and delineation.
 Like many of today’s more progressive Champenois, he prefers to keep dosage levels extremely low.